Develop a Spin application

 > http-py (HTTP request handler using Python)

-Enter a name for your new application: hello_python
+Enter a name for your new application: hello-python

 Description: My first Python Spin application